-Sensory overload is a cardinal feature of autism spectrum disorder, hyperacusis, schizophrenia, traumatic brain injury, post-traumatic stress disorder, and other neurodevelopmental disorders.
-Overload is particularly acute in the auditory modality, where subjects often report that moderate intensity sounds are uncomfortably loud, unpleasant, or even painful [38].
-The sensory overload phenotype can be challenging to model in laboratory animals with mutations in risk genes for these conditions because the broader cognitive and motor impairment can interfere with learning the procedural demands of an operant behavioral task.
-Here, we focused on mice with deletion of PTCHD1, an X chromosome gene found in families with autism spectrum disorder and intellectual disability [39].
-Male mice with Ptchd1 deletion exhibit attention deficits, gross hyperactivity, and poor distractor suppression during a visual detection task [40].
-In mice, Ptchd1 expression is limited to the thalamic reticular nucleus during development, suggesting that an involuntary behavioral assay that indexed neural activity at higher stages of the central auditory pathway might be able to capture an auditory overload phenotype without the contribution of attentional and gross motor deficits that might otherwise complicate the interpretation of operant behavioral data.
+Sensory overload is a cardinal feature of autism spectrum disorder (ASD), particularly in the auditory modality, where moderateintensity sounds are overwhelmingly loud and distressing.^{40,41} The sensory overload ASD phenotype can be challenging to model in laboratory animals because the broader cognitive and motor impairment related to mutations in ASD risk genes can interfere with acquiring and performing the procedural demands of an operant behavioral task.
+Here, we focused on mice with deletion of Ptchd1, an ASD risk gene expressed in the thalamic reticular nucleus during prenatal development.42 Male mice with Ptchd1 deletion exhibit attention deficits, gross hyperactivity, and poor distractor suppression during a visual detection task, but an auditory hyper-reactivity phenotype has not been reported.43

-ABR thresholds were equivalent in Ptch1 KO mice and wildtype controls, demonstrating that any differences in auditory responses were unlikely attributable to differences in early auditory processing.
-Quantitative videography revealed that the baseline pupil diameter was abnormally large in Ptchd1-KO mice, consistent with descriptions in several other strains of mice with autism risk gene mutations (Figure 7B-C) [41].
-However, sound-evoked pupil dilation magnitude across a range of broadband noise levels was not different between KO and WT mice, after baseline pupil differences were factored out (two-way repeated measures ANOVA, N = 11/14; main effect for sound intensity [F = 17.74, p < 0.001]; main effect for genotype [F = 3.4, p = 0.08]; intensity x genotype [F = 2.04, p = 0.06]).
-By contrast, baseline FME was not significantly different between WT and KO mice (two-sample t-test, N = 11/15, p = 0.25; Figure 7D), but sound-evoked FME grew at a faster rate across a range of moderate sound intensities in KO mice compared to WT controls (Figure 7E), consistent with an auditory hyper-responsivity phenotype observed in persons on the autism spectrum as well as mice with acquired hyper-responsivity following sensorineural hearing loss (Figure 5G).
+We first confirmed that ABR thresholds were equivalent in Ptchd1 KO mice and wild-type controls, demonstrating that any differences in auditory responses were unlikely attributable to the differences in early auditory processing.
+Facial videography revealed that the baseline pupil diameter was abnormally large in Ptchd1 KO mice, consistent with the descriptions in several other strains of mice with ASD risk gene mutations (Figures 7B and 7C).44 Sound-evoked pupil dilation growth functions were comparable between KO and WT mice after baseline pupil differences were factored out (two-way repeated measures ANOVA, N = 11/14 for WT/KO; main effect for genotype, F = 3.4, p = 0.08, data not shown).
+In contrast, spontaneous facial movements during the inter-trial interval were comparable between WT and KO mice (Figure 7D, two-sample t test, N = 11/15, p = 0.25), but sound-evoked FME was significantly steeper across a range of moderate sound intensities in KO mice compared with WT controls (Figure 7E).
+These findings demonstrate that sound-evoked facial movements can capture a heritable hyper-responsivity phenotype related to genetic mutations as well as acquired hyper-responsivity caused by noise-induced SNHL.